Studies of ultrafast dynamics in substrate-free nanoparticles at ELI using Timepix3 optical camera: Methods

 \subsection{Data analysis pipeline}

-The measured data were transferred from the Timepix3 camera to a PC and subsequently post-processed applying clustering and centroiding algorithms \cite{zhao2017}.
-Each centroided hit is characterized by 15 parameters, including: Trigger ID, Trigger Time, Row, Column, Time-of-Arrival (ToA) and its standard deviation, Time-over-Threshold (ToT), total ToT of the cluster, Cluster ID, Time-of-Flight (ToF), number of pixels in the cluster, the centroided cluster centre coordinates (X,Y), and their respective standard deviations.
-Here the trigger denotes the corresponding time-stamp from the laser synchronization signal in TDC, the cluster is a continuous group of hit pixels which can be interpreted as a detected ion.
-ToA and ToT for the cluster are assigned to those of the pixel with highest ToT in the cluster \cite{zhao2017}.
-ToF is the time between the cluster and trigger time-stamps corresponding to the ion time of flight from the origin to its detection, a useful variable allowing to determine the ion mass to charge ratio.
+The measured data were transferred from the Timepix3 camera to a PC and subsequently post-processed using the following steps. \begin{itemize} \item Raw hit data from the Timepix3 camera are time-ordered, and then clustered into spatially and temporally contiguous pixel groups corresponding to detected ions \cite{zhao2017}. \item Centroiding is applied to each cluster to extract the effective hit position and associated uncertainties \cite{zhao2017}. \item Each centroided cluster is characterized by 15 parameters, including trigger information, pixel coordinates, time of arrival (ToA), time over threshold (ToT), cluster size, centroid position $(x,y)$ and their respective standard deviations. \item Cluster ToA and ToT are assigned from the pixel with the highest ToT, and the time of flight (ToF) is computed relative to the laser synchronization pulse. \item The resulting ToF values are used to determine the ion mass to charge ratio. \end{itemize}

 Data analysis was performed in the Python programming environment using its standard scientific libraries.
 This workflow enables both a global overview of the measured data and highly selective filtering algorithms.